RaymartDev/Calculator/README.md

 ## Description

-Lets you use a standard calculator in a GUI, these are some features that this calculator supports
+Lets you use a standard calculator in a GUI, these are some features that this calculator supports.
+Made by IntelliJ java GUI Form.

 ## Features